ibm-messaging/mq-container-mft/mft-containers/README.md

     2. **mqft_setupAgent.sh** script requires MFT agent name as input parameter
     3. To configure a IBM MQ Managed file transfer protocol Bridge Agent(PBA agent) [click here](./README_pbagent.md) for the steps.

 5. We will create a volume on the host system.
 This volume will be mounted to container and used as persistent storage for agent configuration and logs.
+The JSON file for setting up an agent can be specified in this volume itself.
     ```
     docker volume create mftdata
     ```